 - Galvanized: $8/ft – $20/ft

 Galvalume is more corrosion resistant than galvanized because of the barrier of protection the aluminum creates.
 Galvalume is also a thinner steel than galvanized making it a bit more vulnerable to scratches.
 These scratched areas may be more susceptible to rust however, the coating is also more flexible, helping to prevent cracks or chips when the metal bends, expands or contracts during installation or temperature changes.

 When it comes to appearance, the difference between the two is the amount of shine.
 Galvanized steel (right) has a very shiny steel look, while galvalume (left) takes on a matte-like appearance similar to gun metal grey.
 Both of these steels tend to compliment modern styled homes, and tastes however, galvalume appeals more to the subtle homeowners giving off a more neutral feel.

 Both steels serve to give a unique look to your home, and increase its curb appeal.
 The choice between galvalume vs. galvanized really depends on preference, however, as far as longevity, galvalume will very often outlast galvanized.

-For additional information about seamless gutter systems, contact us.
+For additional information about seamless gutter systems, in particular galvalume vs galvanized gutters, contact us.
 You can schedule your free estimate with one of our professional Solutionists.